 In the following databases, the Browser URL is the permalink:

-You can find the Browser URL at the top of your browser window.
+You can find the Browser URL at the top of your browser window as shown below.

 Once you've found a source (or ten!) you want to read or use for an assignment, you will want to be able to easily get back to the sources again.
 The library has different recommendations on managing citations but the number one rule is to find a method that works for you!